 Starting in first grade and extending through eighth, the students present, in small groups, a pre-written Chapel message at the lectern in front of the entire school.
 This provides a wonderful opportunity for them to become comfortable with public speaking at a very young age.

-While the Chapel message is rooted in the Christian Science religious tradition, it is designed for a wide audience of listeners and may include simple Bible stories or topics that cover universal values of forgiveness, gratitude, courage, honesty, and additional qualities that make for a strong and peaceful inner-spirit.
+The Chapel meetings originated from the school’s Christian Science religious heritage, and today, it is comprised of a three-minute message designed for a wide audience of listeners and may include simple Bible stories or topics that cover universal values of forgiveness, gratitude, courage, honesty, and additional qualities that make for a strong and peaceful inner-spirit.

 For students who have differing or non-religious family traditions, they are encouraged to value this morning meeting as a time for their own quiet reflection and gratitude for the good in their lives.
 Parents are always welcome to attend Chapel and many do so because they love the way it starts their day.